Top 12 Winter Fruits for Health and How to Eat Them - Dr. Axe

 Unlike other citrus fruits, kumquats can be consumed with the skin on.
 Although the pulp has a distinctly sour flavor, the skin actually provides an extra dose of sweetness and is full of protective compounds.

 6–7.
-Lemons and Limes
+Lemons and limes

 While you can find lemons and limes in grocery stores all year, certain types, such as Meyer lemons, are in season in the middle of winter.
 Meyer lemons are described as sweeter than regular lemons and are often used in baking and cocktails.